woodrowwiest/KWAMS/index.md

  >_Kanvas:_ "Make note in the science log; research ladders."
  >_Unknown:_ "Beep."
  >_Mav:_ "Who are you talking to?"
- >_Kanvas: Unwilling to divulge any secrets:_ "Me? _kicks at a piece of launchpad depris_ No one."
+ >_Kanvas: Unwilling to divulge any secrets:_ "Me? _kicks at a piece of launchpad debris_ No one."

 Science report:
 10 science, Mav says "launchpad looks pretty."